Saturday's storms delaying trash, recycling collection on Monday in East Baton Rouge Parish

 EAST BATON ROUGE PARISH - Residents who have scheduled trash and recycling collection on Monday will have to hold off on putting their cans out until Thursday.

-According to the City-Parish, trash collection has been delayed because Compressed Natural Gas fueling equipment for Republic Service trucks was damaged during Saturday's storms.
-The fueling delays delayed trash pickup on Monday.
+According to the City-Parish, collection has been delayed because Compressed Natural Gas fueling equipment for Republic Service trucks was damaged during Saturday's storms.

 Trending News